-Although there are potentially hundreds of reasons why your La Porte home’s central air conditioner may need to be serviced, there are a few reasons that are quite common.
-Identifying them may clarify what a technician means when they address the options for correcting the problem.
+While there may be endless reasons why your La Porte home’s central air conditioner may need to be repaired, there are a couple of reasons that are quite common.
+Identifying them may clarify what a technician means when they address the routes for fixing the problem.
 Here are the top five problems that may result in a system’s failure.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 Incorrect, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
 Bad wiring can prevent the system from getting power or can pop the circuit breaker.

 Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system.
-Reduced levels of refrigerant could indicate a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
+Low refrigerant could indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that means there is a leak.
 All refrigerant leaks should be detected and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

-This often indicates a loss of power, contactor problems or even a bad thermostat.
+This often indicates a lack of power, contactor problems or even a bad thermostat.

 - Frozen coil

-A frozen coil mainly indicates a problem with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
-Frozen indoor coils could also be the result of low refrigerant.
+A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by old air filters or blocked return air ductwork.
+Frozen indoor coils could also be caused by low refrigerant.